 We’ll be covering pattern layout in another article.
 But for now, this is the least you need to know…

-There are three categories of pattern markings:
+Next, there are three categories of Pattern Registration Markings:

-- those that help us fine tune the fit of the sewing pattern to our body (fit markings)
+- those that help us fine-tune the fit of the sewing pattern to our body (fit markings)

 - those that aid in the actual construction of the garment (construction markings)